Animal Heath, World Trade, and Food Safety: Challenges and Opportunities (OIE)

 It takes an average of nine to twelve hours per week to complete a module.
 You simply go online at the beginning of each week or whenever it is convenient for you and a new module will be waiting.
 Read the materials, explore the hyperlinked and other Internet-based resources, and complete the assignment.

 What if you’re called out of town for a week or are otherwise unable to access or complete a module within the one week time limit?
 Time extensions can be granted; and, if you give us a bit of notice, the course materials can be provided to you in advance.
 Fourteen weeks later, you have completed the course!

-We offer eight other courses online in addition to this one: Codex Alimentarius (The Food Code), the overview course in International Food Laws and Regulations and the region-specific courses covering Food Regulation in the United States, European Union, Latin America, Canada and Asia.
-New Summer Semester 2013 is our course on Global Risk Regulation: Focus on Food Safety.
+We offer seven other courses online in addition to this one: Codex Alimentarius (The Food Code), the overview course in International Food Laws and Regulations and the region-specific courses covering Food Regulation in the United States, European Union, Latin America, Canada and Asia.
 All basically follow the same format.

 If you are looking for a convenient way to continue your education and are interested in or need information regarding Animal Health, World Trade, and Food Safety and the OIE and its influence on global trade, this is the course for you.

 Just click here [How to Enroll] to view a sample copy of the Application and to receive instructions on how to enroll directly online.